Kingston’s Town Administrator wrote yesterday

 Figurehead of the ship Herculean, no date

-Finally, though there is no painting or photo, Independence, for Kingston’s very first ship, seen here on the Town Seal, designed by Helen Foster.
+Finally, though there is no painting or photo, Independence, for the very first ship of the U.S. Navy, built in Kingston and seen here on the Town Seal, designed by Helen Foster.

 Kingston Town Seal